quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 fields are consistent for each event instance (for example, a single trace contains events for a single QUIC connection).

-To reduce file size and making logging easier, qlog uses the "common_fields" list to indicate those fields and their values that are shared by all events in this component trace.
+To reduce file size and make logging easier, qlog uses the "common_fields" list to indicate those fields and their values that are shared by all events in this component trace.
 This prevents these fields from being logged for each individual event.
 An example of this is shown in {{common-fields-ex}}.